On the Optimization and Stability of Sectorized Wireless Networks: Introduction

 Then, we present the definitions of \emph{flow extension ratio} and the corresponding \emph{sectorization gain} as a function of the network flow.
 These two metrics quantitatively measure how much the network flow can be extended in a sectorized wireless network, and thus quantifies the performance of the network sectorization.
 We formulate an optimization problem with the objective to find the optimal sectorization of the network that maximizes the flow extension ratio (i.e., achieves the highest sectorization gain) under a given network flow.
 Due to the analytical intractability of the problem, we develop a novel distributed algorithm, {\algoName}, that approximates the optimal sectorization of each node in the network.
 We also prove that {\algoName} is a $2/3$-approximation algorithm.

 \iffullpaper Moreover, we motivate the sectorization of a network as a medium to embed a useful structural property in the network's ``effective'' topology.
 In particular, the sectorization choice changes the topology of the auxiliary graph, on which we can run the algorithms to study and operate the (sectorized) network.
-As a motivating example, we introduce a specific sectoring option, called Even Homogeneous Sectoring, which forces the Auxiliary Graph to be bipartite.
-Such a sectoring option both (i) simplifies the characterization of the capacity region and (ii) speeds up the stabilization of the network under the backpressure dynamic policy even compared to the unsectorized network.
+As a motivating example, we introduce a specific sectorization option, called Even Homogeneous Sectorization, which forces the Auxiliary Graph to be bipartite.
+Such a sectorization option both (\emph{i}) simplifies the characterization of the capacity region, and (\emph{ii}) speeds up the stabilization of the network under the backpressure dynamic policy even compared to the unsectorized network.
 Surprisingly, with sufficient distributed computing power, the more we sectorize the network, the more we increase its capacity region while we decrease the time needed for its stabilization. \else \fi

+While most existing research has focused on a single, fixed sectorization, recent technology advances might offer the prospect of dynamic sectorization, where nodes can continuously adjust their sector alignments.
+We also propose two complementary solutions that capitalize on this flexibility.
+First, a backpressure-driven heuristic that obtains an instantaneous flow estimate and then re-sectorizes to optimize performance with respect to that flow.
+Second, a throughput-optimal policy that jointly optimizes routing, scheduling, and sectorization via a maximum weighted b-matching formulation.

 Finally, we numerically evaluate the performance of the proposed algorithm through extensive simulations.
 We consider both an example 7-node network and a large number of random networks with varying numbers of sectors per node, node density, and network flows.
 The simulation results confirm our analysis and show that the approximate sectorization gain increases sublinearly with respect to the number of sectors per infrastructure node.
+Moreover, the results show that the dynamic sectorization routing schemes can significantly expand the network’s capacity region and unlock new performance gains not achievable with static sectorization.